 Roof Care: Protect the Roof That Protects You

 Roofing experts from https://theelizabethroofers.com/ tell us there are steps we can take that will keep our roofs looking and performing better, longer.
 Here, we share tips—some obvious, some just shy of “classified information,” why not try this out?

 - Keep foot traffic on the roof to a minimum.
 Shingles depend on the granules molded into their surface during manufacturing.
 Foot traffic, especially on a sloped roof, dislodges some of that protective surface.
 Make sure there’s no unessential traffic on your roof, and if a satellite dish technician or chimney or gutter guy must go up there, ask them to wear minimally destructive footwear.

 - Watch for collecting leaves and other tree debris in the “valleys” of your roof and have a professional remove them if necessary.
 Leaf buildup can lead to roof leaks, as you can read more here, and decomposing material makes for ugly tannin stains.
-If you have a maintenance contract with your roofer, removal of this debris should be included.
+If you have a maintenance contract with your residential roofing contractor, removal of this debris should be included.

 - Gutter cleaning is important.
 Clogged gutters cause water to back up, possibly seeping under shingles and causing leaks that damage walls.
 Have gutters checked and cleaned twice a year, or as necessary, to keep runoff flowing freely.
 Consider screening to keep out leaves, “pinwheels,” and other tree materials.

 - Do not allow your shingle roof to be “power washed.”
 High-pressure washing strips the roof of material that is key to its longevity.
-Fungus and mold can be safely removed by what is termed “soft washing,” a service some roofers offer.
+Fungus and mold can be safely removed by what is termed “soft washing,” a service some roofer contractors gauteng offer.